TensorYue/Concrete-Crack-Segmentation/README.md

 The crack is more distinguished when is deep and is located on a smooth surface, and is less distinguished when is shallow on a rough one.
 If the model is trained on this type of images, it can easily produce biased result while testing on the unfamiliar patterns (overfitting).

-**For improving the accuracy, we want the model to experience as many patterns as possible.
-This is equivalent to average the differences between patterns as much as possible, and it can be achived by introducing filters before performing the segmentation process:**
+For improving the accuracy, we want the model to experience as many patterns as possible.
+This is equivalent to average the differences between patterns as much as possible, and it can be achived by introducing filters before performing the segmentation process:

-**1. Depth of the Crack (Shallow vs. Deep) - MaxPooling**
+1. Depth of the Crack (Shallow vs. Deep) - MaxPooling

-**2. Roughness of the Surface (Smooth vs. Rough) - Increased Kernel Size, AveragePooling**
+2. Roughness of the Surface (Smooth vs. Rough) - Increased Kernel Size, AveragePooling

 <img width="491" height="409" alt="image" src="https://github.com/user-attachments/assets/71a951c3-6ddb-4386-bf8e-614ae972c384" />